 What are gaming disorder warning signs?

-According to World Health Organization, there are 3 signs that someone might be struggling with gaming disorder:
+According to World Health Organization, which recognizes gaming disorder as a mental health condition, there are three signs that someone might be struggling with gaming disorder:

 - Impaired control over gaming (e.g. onset, frequency, intensity, duration, termination, context)